isc-projects/kea/doc/sphinx/arm/admin.rst

 First-Time Creation of the PostgreSQL Database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The first task is to create both the lease database and the user under
+The first task is to create both the database and the user under
 which the servers will access it.
 A number of steps are required:

 1. Log into PostgreSQL as "root":